hyperledger/bevel/platforms/r3-corda-ent/configuration/roles/setup/tlscerts/README.md

 #### 3. Check if the networkroottruststore is already present in the given directory
 This task checks if the networkroottruststore is already present in the given directory of the `network.yaml`.
 ##### Input variables
-- `path` - The truststore path provided in the orderer information of the `network.yaml`
+- `path` - The truststore path provided in the service information of the `network.yaml`
 ##### Output variables
 - `file_status` - The status of the file, `file_status.stat.exists` will be `true` if the file exists